NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Package-Restore.md

 <div class="block-callout-info">
 	<strong>Note</strong><br>
-	The <em>packageRestore/enabled</em> setting can be overridden globally by creating setting an environment variable called <strong>EnableNuGetPackageRestore</strong> with a value of TRUE or FALSE before launching Visual Studio or starting a build.
+	The <em>packageRestore/enabled</em> setting can be overridden globally by setting an environment variable called <strong>EnableNuGetPackageRestore</strong> with a value of TRUE or FALSE before launching Visual Studio or starting a build.
 </div>